 - LIV1: Housing Provision and Delivery

+- LIV2: Strategic Housing Site: Trough Laithe

-- LIV2: Housing Needs
+- LIV3: Specific Housing Needs

-- LIV3: Affordable Housing
+- LIV4: Affordable Housing

-- LIV4: Designing Better Places to Live
+- LIV5: Designing Better Places to Live

 Place Shaping - Working: Creating a Dynamic and Competitive Local Economy

-- WRK1: Strengthening the Local Economy
+WRK1: Strengthening the Local Economy

-- WRK2: Employment Land Supply
+WRK2: Employment Land Supply

+WRK3: Strategic Employment Site: Lomeshaye

-- WRK3: Retailing and Town Centres
+WRK4: Retailing and Town Centres

-- WRK4: Tourism, Leisure and Culture
+WRK5: Tourism, Leisure and Culture

-- WRK5: Designing Better Places to Work
+WRK6: Designing Better Places to Work

 Place Shaping - Supporting: Creating Healthy and Confident Communities

-- SUP1: Community Facilities
+SUP1: Community Facilities

-- SUP2: Health and Well-being
+SUP2: Health and Well-being

-- SUP3: Education and Training
+SUP3: Education and Training

-- SUP4: Designing Better Public Places
+SUP4: Designing Better Public Places

-Each of the 11 strategic objectives and 25 spatial policies in the Core Strategy (Preferred options Report), has the potential to impact on people.
-Each of these will, therefore, need to be supported by its own assessment to demonstrate that any potential inequalities have been identified and actions put in place to counter these.
+Each of the 11 strategic objectives and 28 spatial policies in the Core Strategy (Further Options Report) has the potential to have a positive and/or negative impact on the lives of people living, working or visiting the area.
+They need to be supported by their own assessment, to help demonstrate that any potential inequalities have been identified and actions put in place to counter these.

 4b.
-Service, function, event (Please tick the appropriate box below) The whole service (including service provision and employment) A specific part of the service (including service provision, or employment, or a specific section of the service) Procuring of a service (by contract or grant) Please provide detail:
+Service, function, event (Please tick the appropriate box below)

+The whole service (including service provision and employment)

+A specific part of the service (including service provision, or employment, or a specific section of the service)

+Procuring of a service (by contract or grant)

+Please provide detail: